vkakerbeck/ml-agents/docs/Creating-Custom-Protobuf-Messages.md

 ## Implementing a Custom Message

-Assume the ml-agents repository is checked out to a folder named $MLAGENTS_ROOT.
-Whenever you change the fields of a custom message, you must run `$MLAGENTS_ROOT/protobuf-definitions/make.bat` to create C# and Python files corresponding to the new message.
+Assume the ml-agents repository is checked out to a folder named $mlagentsdev_ROOT.
+Whenever you change the fields of a custom message, you must run `$mlagentsdev_ROOT/protobuf-definitions/make.bat` to create C# and Python files corresponding to the new message.
 Follow the directions in [this file](../protobuf-definitions/README.md) for guidance.
-After running `$MLAGENTS_ROOT/protobuf-definitions/make.bat`, reinstall the Python package by running `pip install $MLAGENTS_ROOT/ml-agents` and make sure your Unity project is using the newly-generated version of `$MLAGENTS_ROOT/UnitySDK`.
+After running `$mlagentsdev_ROOT/protobuf-definitions/make.bat`, reinstall the Python package by running `pip install $mlagentsdev_ROOT/ml-agents` and make sure your Unity project is using the newly-generated version of `$mlagentsdev_ROOT/UnitySDK`.

 ## Custom Message Types